nf-core/genomeqc/README.md

 ### Running with Merqury

-In order to run the pipeline with Mequry, users must provide the location of the FASTQ files in the `fastq` field:
+In order to run the pipeline with Mequry, users must provide at least the genome assemblies alongside the location of the FASTQ files in the `fastq` field:

 ```csv
 species,refseq,fasta,gff,fastq